Exercise: code factorial using ISO-Prolog arithmetic

 times(M,F1,F). % TODO: Replace times/3 by a call to is/2 (using *)

-% When you are done, press the circle ("Run tests") or the arrow
+% When you are done, press the face ("Run tests") to check you program.

 %! \end{hint}